KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

-## Keyboard settings types
+## Keyboard settings

-KeyboardKit has an observable ``KeyboardSettings`` class that defines common, observable settings properties, as well as ways to define which ``KeyboardSettings/store`` and ``KeyboardSettings/storeKeyPrefix`` to use when persisting settings within the library.
+KeyboardKit has an observable ``KeyboardSettings`` class that defines common keyboard settings, as well as ways to define which ``KeyboardSettings/store`` and ``KeyboardSettings/storeKeyPrefix`` to use when persisting settings within the library.

-Besides ``KeyboardSettings``, other namespaces have their own settings types, such as ``AutocompleteSettings``, ``DictationSettings``, ``FeedbackSettings``, etc.
+Other namespaces have their own settings types, like ``AutocompleteSettings``, ``DictationSettings``, ``FeedbackSettings``, etc. These types will automatically persist changes and can sync changes between the app and keyboard (see further down).

-The various context classes has functions that can be used to sync the context with various settings types.
-This is used by KeyboardKit to automatically sync the non-persistent contexts with the persistent settings, when a keyboard extension launches.
+The ``KeyboardInputViewController`` has a ``KeyboardInputViewController/settings`` property for shared settings and will automatically sync its ``KeyboardInputViewController/state`` with ``KeyboardInputViewController/settings`` when the keyboard is launched, and when any settings changes are made.